20 Backyard Wedding Ideas

 Backyard Wedding Decor Ideas

 Style an arbor as a tasteful backdrop for your wedding ceremony.
-Premade kits are available, or create your own to make it truly unique.
-Check out this YouTube video from TheSorryGirls to see how easy it is to build an arbor.
-After the wedding ends, don’t take your arbor down.
-Instead, leave it up and let vining flowers from your garden wind over it.
+Build one from a pre-made kit, or create your own to make it unique.
+After the wedding, don't take your arbor down.
+Instead, leave it up so you can have a visual reminder of your special day.

 15. Let Nature Decorate